pranaykarthikreddy/Secure-Patient-Medical-Record-Portal/README.md

 ## Objective
 To design a patient-centric web application that allows patients to securely manage and share their medical records while maintaining full ownership and privacy of their data.

-## Proposed Solution (Conceptual)
+## Proposed Solution
 - A frontend-focused patient dashboard
 - Chronological medical history timeline
 - Consent-based access control for hospitals
-- Encrypted data indicators (conceptual)
+- Encrypted data indicators
 - Emergency access option with time-bound control

 ## Technology Consideration
-- Frontend: HTML, CSS, JavaScript (conceptual)
+- Frontend: HTML, CSS, JavaScript
-- Backend & Security: Assumed to be handled using encryption or secure mechanisms (no implementation required)
+- Backend & Security: Assumed to be handled using encryption or secure mechanisms

 ## Current Status
 - Problem statement reviewed